Man is investigated in Germany on suspicion of having taken 87 anti-Covid vaccines - News

 German authorities are investigating a 61-year-old man who reportedly had at least 87 doses of Covid-19 vaccines in recent months.
 According to the local press, on some occasions, he had three injections in a single day.

-This is not a citizen overly concerned about health, but a possible member of a scheme to sell vaccination certificates, according to the state news company.
-Deutsche Welle.
+He is not a citizen overly concerned about health, but a possible member of a scheme to sell vaccination certificates, according to state news company Deutsche Welle.

-His visits to immunization centers were frequent in the eastern states of Saxony and Saxony-Anhalt, until one day an employee at one of these locations suspected that he had already seen him a few times.
+His visits to immunization centers were frequent in the eastern states of Saxony and Saxony-Anhalt, until one day an employee at one of these places suspected he had seen him there a few times.

-He alerted the police, and when the individual returned he was detained for questioning.
+He alerted the police, and when the individual returned for another dose, he was detained for questioning.

 It is not clear how the elderly man managed to circumvent the vaccination control system, but the German press talks about loopholes that allowed this type of fraud.